Dave

 M/V See Level

-See Level is a 2014 Maine Cat P47, an uncluttered well-proportioned downeast-style express cruiser power catamaran.
-At 50′ LOA, 18′ beam, 15′ air draft, and 3.5′ draft she is able to easily get under bridges, into locks, and through canals all along the coast and anywhere on The Loop.
-We especially like her open and roomy saloon with 360° view, the climate control ability of an enclosed helm, and the large cockpit and deck space for outdoor living.
-We are the second owners, and have benefited from the attention to detail and function the previous owners gave to the custom design of the interior.
+See Level was our 2014 Maine Cat P47, an uncluttered well-proportioned downeast-style express cruiser power catamaran.
+At 50′ LOA, 18′ beam, 15′ air draft, and 3.5′ draft she was able to easily get under bridges, into locks, and through canals all along the coast and anywhere on The Loop.
+She was our home from April 2021 until April 2025, and now is off on new adventures with her new owners.